 Models that work with damaged brains and multiple modalities have also been proposed.
 BrainMaGe~\cite{thakur2020brain} was trained to be more specific to brains with tumors.
 HD-BET~\cite{isensee2019automated} was trained with brains with glioblastoma along with healthy subjects from public datasets to provide a generalized brain extraction method.
 Both were created to work with any of the 4 structural modalities.
 Synthstrip~\cite{hoopes2022synthstrip} created synthesized images by augmenting not just the image itself but on each part of the known whole-head anatomical segmentation.
-The fake images were used to train the model to be generalizable to any kind of human brain images.
+The synthesized images were used to train the model to be generalizable to multiple modalities.

-While there are multiple types of architectures proposed in the literature, this paper will focus on one of the most utilized type of models, U-Net.
-The popularity of U-Net comes from its clever architecture of forcing the model to learn multi-scale features by using a max pooling layer for every block of layers and using an autoencoder like structure with skip connections.
-These skip connections between the encoder and decoder part of the model add an additional pass of information on each scale, making the model more segmentation friendly than simple autoencoders.
+While there are multiple types of architectures proposed in the literature, this paper will focus on one of the most utilized types of models, U-net.
+The popularity of U-net comes from its clever architecture of forcing the model to learn multi-scale features by using a max pooling layer for every block of layers and using an autoencoder-like structure with skip connections.
+These skip connections between the encoder and decoder part of the model add an additional pass of information on each scale, making the model more segmentation friendly than classic autoencoders.

-Since U-Net was introduced, many deep learning methods that train on medical images now use it as their base architecture~\cite{salehi2017auto,lucena2019convolutional,isensee2019automated,hoopes2022synthstrip}.
-Though the original model was created for 2D medical image segmentation, there have been multiple models that modify this architecture to work for 3D \cite{cciccek20163d,milletari2016v}.
-Other improvements have been introduced as well. \citet{li2019cascade} added cascade networks to U-Net to help segmentation on data where the background might be significantly major than the foreground.
-W-Net~\cite{xia2017w} used two U-Net structures to do unsupervised segmentation of images.
-HD-BET~\cite{isensee2019automated} weighted the complexity of the model to be heavier in the encoder along with loss calculation per scale of the decoder part to facilitate training.
+Since U-net was introduced, many DL methods that train on medical images now use it as their base architecture~\cite{salehi2017auto,lucena2019convolutional,isensee2019automated,hoopes2022synthstrip}.
+Though the base model was created for 2D medical image segmentation, there have been a few models that modify this architecture to work for 3D \cite{cciccek20163d,milletari2016v}.
+Other improvements have been introduced as well. \citet{li2019cascade} added cascade networks to U-net to help segmentation on data where the background might be significantly major than the foreground.
+W-Net~\cite{xia2017w} used two U-net structures to do unsupervised segmentation of images.
+HD-BET~\cite{isensee2019automated} weighted the complexity of the model to be heavier in the encoder along with loss calculation for each level of the decoder to facilitate training.